-For more information about completing your tax return online, see www.gov.uk/self-assessment-tax-returns/sending-return.
+For more information about sending your tax return to HMRC, see www.gov.uk/self-assessment-tax-returns/sending-return.

 Your income tax bill has to be paid by 31 January following the end of the tax year that it relates to.
 If you do not pay on time, interest and penalties can be added to your bill.